Bridging the Gap in Manufacturing Technician Training in Emerging Technologies

 - Training capacity is fragmented and inconsistent, capabilities are limited in some regions, and availability constrained for access for adults seeking to enter the pipeline.

-Read the following reports to gain an understanding of the workforce development needs, strengths, and weaknesses for each manufacturing sector within Massachusetts:
+Read the following reports to gain an understanding of the workforce development needs, strengths, and weaknesses of each manufacturing sector within Massachusetts:

 - Benchmarking Advanced Manufacturing Education: A Study from the MassBridge Workforce Education Program (Revised Sept.
 2021) | Download Report